waggle-sensor/waggle-docs/docs/tutorials/edge-apps/3-testing-an-edge-app.md

         with Camera("left") as camera:
 ```

+_The specific camera name will depend on your specific node.
+If you are having problems accessing a camera, please [contact us](mailto:support@sagecontinuum.org) for more details._

 Let's rebuild and run the code with the change.
 We can do this in a more streamlined way by combining the build and run steps as follows:

 ```sh